Welcome to the West Essex Band Boosters (WEBB) organization!

 As a Band Parent and a member of WEBB, your most valuable contribution is your time and support.
 Attending meetings regularly, and supporting our children at concerts, competitions, football games, and other performances is imperative for a successful program.
 Our goal is to support our children and the music directors, and help raise funds to provide programs and activities that, along with those provided directly by the School, create a complete and inspiring music program experience.

-WEBB Meetings are held on a monthly basis in the High School cafeteria (see the Calendar tab for up-to-date meeting information).
+WEBB Meetings are held on a monthly basis in the High School cafeteria (click here to see the Calendar tab for up-to-date meeting information).
 Our meetings typically last one hour and include engaging discussion on a range of topics including programs, fundraising, achievements, performances, and much more!

 There are many opportunities throughout the school year to get involved, however, during the Fall season, many of WEBB’s efforts are directed towards the Marching Band’s Tournament of Bands Home Show (Chapter X Championships), held in October.
 The Home Show is our largest fundraiser of the year, so a successful Tournament will lead to a successful year for students of all of the West Essex High School Band Programs!
 We welcome all Band Parents to come out to support this event and enjoy a beautiful and musical Autumn day, all while helping to ensure a productive school year!